ifradK/Project-Management-System-CRUD-Application/README.md

 # Project-Management-System-CRUD-Application
-This is a CRUD application developed using Java Spring Boot as backend, Thymeleaf as frontend, and MySQL for the database.
+This is a CRUD web application developed using Java Spring Boot as backend, Thymeleaf as frontend, and MySQL for the database.

 &nbsp;